imknown/AndroidLowLevelDetector/GOOGLE_PLAY_PRIVACY_POLICY.md

   - This permission is used to fetch data from remote server
   - This permission is only used when user turns on the switch in settings manually

+- android.permission.QUERY_ALL_PACKAGES
+  - This permission is used to fetch target api, package name, etc. of apps
+  - This permission is only used to retrieve prebuilt ROM system apps, and no user installed apps will be retrieved

 - Used by Firebase:
   - android.permission.ACCESS_NETWORK_STATE
   - android.permission.WAKE_LOCK